-A fundamental problem in mesh generation is how to enforce a set of constraints, such as edges and triangles, to be preserved or represented by a mesh.
-These constraints usually describe the special features in the domain boundaries, such as the boundary complex of a PLC, and they are required to be correctly represented in the generated meshes.
+A fundamental problem in mesh generation is how to generate a mesh which contains a set of input constraints (edges and triangles).
+These constraints usually represent special requirements, such as the boundary complex of a PLC.
 It is generally referred to the boundary conformity or boundary recovery problem.

 Boundary conformity in 2d is very easy.
 One can enforce any edge (which does not intersect any boundary) into a triangulation.
 Moreover, it does not need any Steiner point.
-However, it is very difficult in 3d since it is not always possible to enforce an edge or a triangle into a tetrahedralization without using Steiner points.
+However, it isn't easy in 3d since it is not always possible to enforce an edge or a triangle into a 3d triangulation without using Steiner points.

-TetGen always respects the boundary of the domain.
 TetGen can generate different types of (Steiner) tetrahedralizations such that input segments and facets of a PLC are respected.

 - A conforming Delaunay tetrahedralization.
 It is a subcomplex of a Delaunay tetrahedralization, i.e., every tetrahedron is a Delaunay tetrahedron.
 It may contain Steiner points.
-Some Steiner points may lie on the boundary of the PLC, i.e., the boundary triangulation of the PLC may be a refinement of the original one. - A constrained Delaunay tetrahedralization (CDT).
-Each of its tetrahedron satisfies a constrained Delaunay criteria, and it has many properties similar to those of a Delaunay tetrahedralization.
+Some Steiner points may lie on PLC boundary, i.e., a boundary segment or facet of the PLC may be represented by a union of edges and triangles of the tetrahedralization. - A constrained Delaunay tetrahedralization (CDT).
+Each of its tetrahedra satisfies a constrained Delaunay criterion.
+A CDT has many properties similar to those of a Delaunay tetrahedralization.
 It is further explained in Section 1.2.4.
 A CDT may contain Steiner points.
-Moreover, most of the Steiner points lie on the segments of the PLC.
-Hence, the boundary triangulation of the PLC may be a refinement of the original one.
+Moreover, most of the Steiner points lie on the segments of the PLC. - A constrained tetrahedralization.
+It is a tetrahedralization which preserves the input surface mesh of the PLC.
+It may contain Steiner points, which may lie on the boundary or in the PLC's interior.
+This type of tetrahedralization may be neither Delaunay nor constrained Delaunay.